 Have you been arrested for a drug crime in San Antonio?
 If so, you could be facing severe consequences that can affect your freedom, lifestyle, and reputation for the rest of your life.
-Do not gamble a drug crime conviction without obtaining legal representation from an experienced Texas drug crime defense attorney–it is never worth the risk.
+Do not gamble a drug crime conviction without obtaining legal representation from an experienced San Antonio drug crime attorney–it is never worth the risk.

 Criminal Defense Attorney Sophia C. Martinez has over 25 years of experience successfully handling drug crime cases in San Antonio.
 During a one-on-one consultation with Attorney Martinez, she will thoroughly analyze the details of your case and begin constructing a solid defense strategy to fight the charges presented against you.

 Fight Your Charges with an Experienced Drug Crimes Attorney

 After being arrested for a drug crime, the stress of the situation can quickly become overwhelming and cloud your judgment, so it is crucial to be proactive about obtaining an experienced drug crimes lawyer in San Antonio, TX to defend your case.
 Opting not to hire an attorney can only harm your case.
 Criminal trials that do not have adequate legal defense rarely end favorably.

 What are the Drug Penalty Groups in Texas?

 Certain drugs are heavily regulated nationwide by the United States Drug Enforcement Administration (DEA) and The Comprehensive Drug Abuse Prevention and Control Act of 1970, also known as the Controlled Substances Act.
 However, the state of Texas has its own standards for the regulation of drugs.
 Chapters 481 to 486 of the Texas Health and Safety Code separate drugs into penalty groups, each carrying its own sentencing requirement.
 Some of the penalty group structures are as follows: